supakanGG/DPDM2023/README.md

 # DPDM2023
-repository for Data Mining and Data Processing MSc in Applied Statistcs, KKU
+Repository for Data Mining and Data Processing MSc in Applied Statistics, KKU

+## Supakan Amontailak 645090002-6